OpenFn/docs/docs/cli.md

 :::info This will work only if adaptors are installed

-On execution, this workflow will first run _getUsers_ job,If successed then _createUsers_ will run using the final state of _getUsers_. _getPosts_ will not run
+On execution, this workflow will first run _getPatients_ job,If successed then _createTEIs_ will run using the final state of _getPatients_.
+_getGlobalOrgsUnit_ will not run

 :::